Don't Throw Away Your Beams: Improving Consistency-based Uncertainties in LLMs via Beam Search: Uncertainty Quantification based on Consistency of Beam Search Candidates

-and obtain the eigendecomposition of the Graph Laplacian $L = I - D^{-1/2} W D^{-1/2}$, yielding eigenpairs $\{\lambda_i, \uv_i\}_{i=1}^{M + 1}$.
 Smaller eigenvalues (close to zero) capture meaningful semantic structure, whereas larger eigenvalues tend to reflect noise.
 We therefore retain the eigenvectors whose eigenvalues satisfy $\lambda_i < \alpha$, yielding $K$ vectors in total; $K$ is thus determined by the threshold $\alpha > 0$.

 Semantic embeddings are formed as $\vv_j = [\uv_{1j}, \uv_{2j}, \dots, \uv_{Kj}]$.
 For $1 \le j \le M$, $\vv_j$ represents the embedding of $\yv^{(j)}$, and $\vv_* = \vv_{M + 1}$ corresponds to $\yv_*$.
 The confidence score is the distance between the embedding of the produced answer and the mean embedding of the samples: